Family Law Attorney In Fayetteville, NC

 - The child’s relationships with brothers, sisters, and members of the rest of the family

-- If the child is old enough, which parent the child wants to live with
+- If the child is old enough, which parent does the child want to live with

 - Each parent’s ability to cooperate with the other parent and to encourage a relationship with the other parent, when it is safe to do so